crate/cloud-tutorials/docs/promotions/free-trial-budget.rst

 Sign up
 =======

-As with other promotions, to be eligible for free credit, the first step is to sign up.
+To be eligible for free credit, the first step is to sign up.
 You can follow the process described in the :ref:`signup tutorial <sign-up>` to do so.